SoftBank FOTA sample

 Building and running

-This sample can be found under samples
+This sample can be found under the sample

-in the Softbank FOTA add-on structure.
+folder in the SoftBank FOTA add-on structure.

-You can build this sample as firmware image for a board target with the */ns variant (see the Requirements section above).
+You can build this sample as a firmware image for a board target with the */ns variant (see the Requirements section above).
 In such cases, the sample has Cortex-M Security Extensions (CMSE) enabled and separates the firmware between Non-Secure Processing Environment (NSPE) and Secure Processing Environment (SPE).
-Because of this, it automatically includes the Trusted Firmware-M (TF-M).
+Because of this, it automatically includes Trusted Firmware-M (TF-M).

 To build the sample, follow the instructions in Building an application for your preferred building environment.
 See also Programming an application for programming steps and Testing and optimization for general information about testing and debugging in the nRF Connect SDK.